VoronDesign/VoronUsers/printer_mods/bythorsthunder/MGN9_Backers/README.md

 ## BOM
 ```
-2 Linear Rails that match the length of the existing rails
+2 MGN9 Linear Rails with carriages removed that match the length of the existing rails.
 20 M3-8
 22 M3 T-nuts
 2 M3-16 BHCS (or SHCS)